mauricelam/emscripten-shell/README.md

 ## Fork note

-I (Maurice) forked this project to create a browser-based demo of another Python-based project I am working on ([`pyolin`](https://github.com/mauricelam/pyolin)).
+This fork was created for a browser-based demo of another Python-based project I am working on ([`pyolin`](https://github.com/mauricelam/pyolin)).
 Currently the code here is configured specifically to my demo purposes, but with a few changes it's possible to make this generic to other projects.